mjiang108/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 > [!TIP]
 > The API Server serves APIs at `http://localhost:3000`.
 The Gatsby app serves the client application at `http://localhost:8000`

-> If you visit <http://localhost:3000/explorer> you should see the available APIs.

 ## Sign in with a local user

 Your local setup automatically populates a local user in the database.
 Clicking the `Sign In` button will automatically authenticate you into the local application.